TS-PEFT: Unveiling Token-Level Redundancy in Parameter-Efficient Fine-Tuning

-Due to the training difficulties mentioned above, directly using first-order optimization methods cannot effectively update $\tau$.
-Therefore, to ensure that the threshold can be stably updated during training, we formulate its learning process as a proximal optimization problem, allowing it to follow the changes in the original task loss while explicitly favoring a sparser update pattern.
+Due to the aforementioned training difficulties, directly using first-order optimization methods cannot effectively update $\tau$.
+Thus, in order to ensure that the threshold can be updated stably during the training process, we formulate its learning process as a proximal optimization problem, enabling it to follow the changes in the original task loss and explicitly favor a sparser update pattern.
 Specifically, our objective function is defined as follows:

-where $\ell(\tau)$ denotes the loss of the target task, and the second term penalizes the number of excessively activated tokens to encourage a sparser update, $\mathbbm{1}(\cdot)$ is the indicator function, and $\lambda$ serves as a hyperparameter that balances the sparsity level.
+where $\ell(\tau)$ denotes the loss of the target task, and the second term penalizes the number of excessively activated tokens to encourage a sparser update. $\mathbbm{1}(\cdot)$ is an indicator function, and $\lambda$, as a hyperparameter, is used to balance the sparsity level.

-However, since the indicator function is non-differentiable, we adopt proximal optimization techniques and introduce a quadratic regularization term in the threshold update to limit its fluctuation \cite{parikh2014proximal}.
+We employ proximal optimization to derive the update rule for parameter $\tau$ within a stochastic gradient descent (SGD) framework~\cite{parikh2014proximal}.
 Given the threshold $\tau^k$ at the $k$-th iteration, the update $\tau^{k+1}$ can be written as:

 where $\alpha_k$ is the step size.
 For convenience in the subsequent derivation, we set $\sum_{i} \mathbbm{1}(r_i \geq \tau)$ to be $P(\tau)$.
 It can be seen that this subproblem consists of three components: a first-order approximation of the loss at $\tau^k$, a proximal term that constrains the magnitude of the update, and a sparsity regularization term that favors fewer activated positions.